GEC-git/AptaMat/README.md

 - CLUSTER file labeled with clusters.
 - Heatmap in PDF if testing is necessary.
 - Visualizer of the affinity matrix.
+- Alignment file. (please see below for an example).

-When clustering, the algorithm will automatically align each structures pair by pair using AptAlign.
+When clustering, the algorithm will automatically align each structures pair by pair using AptAlign and output an alignment file.

 **ONLY TESTED IN LINUX**